21 things to do in Greenwich, London (2024)

-I’ve been living in Greenwich for a few years now and explored most of its attractions which I’d like to share with you.
+I’ve been living in Greenwich for a few years now and absolutely love it.
+It’s one of London’s most beautiful neighbourhoods.
+I’ve explored most of its attractions so I figured it was about time I shared them with you.

-The first thing people say when visiting Greenwich is how different it is to the rest of London.
-It’s extremely leafy and quaint which makes you feel like you’ve travelling back in time.
+The first thing people usually say when visiting Greenwich is how different it is to the rest of London.
+It feels a bit like a mini holiday away from the city centre.
+It’s extremely leafy and quaint which makes you feel like you’ve travelled back in time.

 With this in mind, it’s now a good time to show you what exactly you can do in this area.